Types of Operators in C++

 x = 15; x++ or ++x will produce the result x = 16 x = 15; x- – or – -x will produce the result x = 14

-Pointer Operators : Pointer Operators produces address values.
+Pointer Operators: Pointer Operators produce address values.

-&a ptr ptr+1 "ABC"
+&a ptr ptr+1 "ABC" where

-where a is a variable and ptr is a pointer.
+is a variable and

-(i) Chained Operators : A chained operator is used for instance variable at the time of declaration.
+(i) Chained Operators: A chained operator is used for instance variable at the time of declaration.
 It can’t be used to initialize variables.

 a=(b=5); or a=b=5;